Matucana, Peru: Society and culture

-The City of Matucana is a popular destination for eco-tourists, as it has beautiful water falls in the deep valleys outside of the town and plentiful hiking trails.
-It is also the starting point for the increasingly popular "De Las Montanas y Mar" bicycle race held every year between Matucana and Lima.
+Matucana is a destination for eco-tourists, owing to waterfalls in the surrounding valleys and a network of hiking trails outside the town.
+It is also the starting point for the "De Las Montanas y Mar" bicycle race held annually between Matucana and Lima.

 The bicycle race starts at the Chez Victor Restaurant in Matucana and finishes at the La Rosa Nautica Restaurant in Lima.
 One of Don Miguel's descendants runs the Chez Victor restaurant in Matucana, while the La Rosa Nautica Restaurant is owned by the descendants of the Viceroy who granted the lands around Matucana to Don Miguel de Castro y Garcia.